NonGMOTrash/teralite/README.md

 - added a kills counter to level completion screen
 - fixed hitboxes and spike activation going through walls
 - added speed, slowness, and regeneration status effects
+- fixed level times and perfections not saving properly
 - renabled gpu snap to fix weird visual artifacts with tilemaps
 - fixed status effect stacking not working
 - fixed the bow being capped at 2 damage instead of 3